-UNIVERSITY OF BARCELONA CAMPUS
+AUTONOMOUS UNIVERSITY OF BARCELONA CAMPUS

 The characteristics of UAB’s location in the outskirts of the metropolis of Barcelona render the campus a suitable study area.
-It covers an area of 260 ha, of which 90 ha are built; 60% of total area is composed of forest and agricultural fields.
+It covers an area of 260 ha, of which 90 ha are built; 60% of the total area is composed of forest and agricultural fields.
 The campus is delimited by highways C-58 (SE) and AP-7 (NE), and Bellaterra village.
 The campus population consists of about 36.000 undergraduate and students, 4.800 PhD, 3.750 teaching staff and 2.340 administrative staff.
 This leads to the assumption that the communication and dissemination of the objectives and results will reach a great number of individuals and have a considerable impact on waste separation behaviour and biowaste quality.
 A great variety of activities generate wastes on the campus, from municipal waste and similar to specific wastes arising from research activities (agricultural waste, hazardous and non-hazardous laboratory waste, etc.).
-For the pilot study the main concern lies with the general municipal waste and particularly the biowaste.
-The biowaste in the area is generated at different sources.
-Several restaurants and cafeterias on campus generate kitchen- and food waste.
-The area of the Vila is also a potential source of biowaste because it is composed of flats provided with kitchens.
-Nevertheless, the pilot study mainly focuses on the restaurants, considering that their biowaste generation and handling will be easier to control.
+For the study the main concern lies with the general municipal waste and particularly the biowaste.
+At the campus 10 restaurants and a hotel generate kitchen and food waste.
+The Vila Universitària consisting of students’ residences and a number of houses for guest teachers are also sources of biowaste generation.
+Nevertheless, the study mainly focuses on the restaurants, considering that their biowaste generation and handling will be easier to control.
 A separate collection scheme for biowaste is currently in place, but offers potential for improvement.